-Figure 1 on page 7 of this document illustrates that the Commuter Connections service area is much larger than the Washington 8-hour ozone nonattainment area for workers eligible for the GRH program, and larger still for workers who can access the Commuter Connections ridematching services.
+Figure 1 on page 7 of this document illustrates that the Commuter Connections service area is much larger than the MSA for workers eligible for the GRH program, and larger still for workers who can access the Commuter Connections ridematching services.
 The total Commuter Connections service area has approximately 10 million residents.